flowx-ai/docs-flowx/release-notes/v3.3.0-may-2023/deployment-guidelines-v3.3.0.md

 [Events gateway setup guide](../../docs/platform-setup-guides/events-gateway-setup)

-# Task manager new kafka topic:
+#### Task manager new kafka topic

+New kafka topic that should be added in the process-engine configuration.

 | Topic Name                            | Description                           | Value                                           |
 | ------------------------------------- | ------------------------------------- | ----------------------------------------------- |